joakimk/algotrader/README.md

 Core concepts:

 - [ ] Backtests are core to this.
-  - Only use all available data for final verification to avoid tailoring algorithms to the specific historic data.
+  - Do not trade anything that has not been proven to work historically.
 - [ ] Backtests should be nearly instant.
   - You should not feel like skipping backtesting because it's slow, or have to iterate slowly when developing algorithms.
+- [ ] Backtests are two step verification.
+  - Only use all available data for final verification to avoid tailoring algorithms to the specific historic data.
 - [ ] It always exits all positions before the end of the day.
-  - This greatly simplifies many things.
+  - This greatly simplifies many things by avoiding fees, gap up/down, leverage rebaseing, ...
 - [ ] Fixed amount positions by default.
-  - This avoids huge losses if you start going exponential in the wrong direction.
+  - This will make an account grow slower but safer since it avoids huge losses if you start going exponential in the wrong direction.
 - [ ] Max loss per day by default.
   - Some days just don't behave like you expect, better to just wait for the next one.
 - [ ] More things, TODO